Erfurt school massacre: Reactions

 Steinhäuser's family issued a statement to news sources saying that they "will forever be sorry that our son and brother has brought such horrifying suffering to the victims and their relatives, the people of Erfurt and Thuringia, and all over Germany."

 In 2004, after repeated public criticisms of the police response to the shooting, the state government of Thuringia tasked a committee to release a final report on the shooting.
 The state government of Thuringia reprimanded the principal of the school for the expulsion of Steinhäuser, saying she had overstepped her legal powers and violated the rules of the procedure.
 There were no further legal consequences for the principal and she remains in charge of the school as of 2017.

 Likewise, the Thuringian education law was caught in the crossfire of criticism.
 Since Steinhäuser was already an adult, the school administration was not required to inform his parents about their son's expulsion from school.
 In contrast to most other German states at this time, the state of Thuringia did not automatically award the middle school certificate at the end of the 10th grade.
 Students who did not pass the final exams therefore did not have a school certificate, which left them with limited job prospects.
 In response to the shooting, a law was enacted that would give high school students the option to take an exam at the end of the 10th grade at their own request.
 Since 2004, this exam has been mandatory for all Thuringian high school students.

 The shooting also led to public discussions on the effect of violence in media and its effect on the youth, especially in relation to computer games of the first-person shooter genre, so-called killer games and dealing with fictional violence in other media.
-According to the report of the Gutenberg Commission, Steinhäuser had some violent movies such as Fight Club, Predator and Desperado, as well as the video games Return to Castle Wolfenstein, Hitman: Codename 47 and Half-Life.
+According to the report of the Gutenberg Commission, Steinhäuser had some violent films such as Fight Club, Predator and Desperado, as well as the video games Return to Castle Wolfenstein, Hitman: Codename 47 and Half-Life.
 Steinhäuser was apparently not interested in the game Counter-Strike, which was often mentioned in connection with the shooting by the media.
 The discussions contributed to a revision of the Protection of Young Persons Act and helped to strengthen the rules for these legal areas.

 In addition to the reform of the Protection of Young Persons Act, gun laws were tightened.
 The legal minimum age for those who wanted to join a shooting club was raised from 18 to 21 years and anyone under 25 years wishing to handle firearms was now required to undergo a medical-psychological examination.
-Pump-action firearms were banned altogether.
+Pump-action firearms with only a pistol grip were banned.
 Furthermore, the retention requirements for firearms and ammunition were significantly tightened.